NataliaBakowska/Sports_betting/README.md

 - see the history of user activities

 Technologies in use:
--Java
+- Java
--Spring/Springboot
+- Spring/Springboot
--HTML & Thymeleaf
+- HTML & Thymeleaf
--MySQL
+- MySQL
--Maven
+- Maven